tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 Now, this is where we really start to deviate from the original tutorial.
 We're not going to use this model directly - instead, we're going to use it to set the positions of the AlphaFold models for each chain.
-First, though, let's start ISOLDE:
+If you haven't already, let's start ISOLDE:

 `isolde start`__